Most popular songs that never won a Grammy

-After reading a story in Reader’s Digest about a Civil War soldier’s homecoming called “Going Home,” songwriters L. Russell Brown and Irwin Levine wrote their song “Tie a Yellow Ribbon Round the Ole Oak Tree” in a single day.
-The song, which was based on the folktale, became a cultural phenomenon.
+After reading a story in Reader's Digest about a Civil War soldier's homecoming called "Going Home," songwriters L. Russell Brown and Irwin Levine wrote their song "Tie a Yellow Ribbon Round the Ole Oak Tree" in a single day.
+The song, which was based on a folk tale, became a cultural phenomenon.
 All over the country, people began tying yellow ribbons on trees to welcome soldiers home from Vietnam.

 #22.
 'How You Remind Me' by Nickelback